SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Description of SuperBench

-\textbf{Data.} We generate two independent pairs of LR and HR simulations with $512^3$ and $4096^3$ resolution elements, respectively.
-LR and HR simulations in each pair start from the identical initial conditions, and the pairs differ in the random realiztion but share the same physical and cosmological parameters.
-Both datasets comprise temperature and baryon density~variables.
 The 2D HR slices are obtained by extracting a fixed sub-domain from the original simulations with a spatial resolution of $2048\times2048$ along the $x$-axis.
 Note that the training/validation and testing datasets are from two independent pairs of simulations.
 The first dataset aims to test the degradation methods of uniform/bicubic down-sampling.
 Additionally, we offer a cosmology dataset that uses LR simulation data as inputs to evaluate spatial SR methods in practical applications.
 The LR simulation is generated with a $512^3$ grid, and the LR counterparts in \texttt{SuperBench} are selected from the corresponding LR sub-region, with a spatial resolution of $256^2$.
 This dataset serves as a specific data degradation method in the field of SR, which imitates real-world simulation scenarios.
 It is noteworthy that the temperature and baryon density in \texttt{SuperBench} are presented in the logarithmic space due to their significant magnitudes.